YoloNomy/YoloNomy.github.io/_thermo/statistical/entropy.md

 Each microstate $i$ can be associated with a probability of occuring $p_i$.
 The challenge of statistical mechanics is to find the right way to estimate this probability.
 This will be done by  maximizing a quantity, known as the statistical entropy $S$.
 We will see that $S$ can be identified with the quantity appearing in the second principle of thermodynamics discussed in the [thermodynamics class](../../thermo/secondprinciple/).
 The entropy can easily be treated as one of the most profound and most subtle concept of modern physics.

 ## Preliminary review of basic probability theory for the discrete case and the challenge of statistical mechanics

-As a very simple reminder, recall that for a discrete set of possible events, which we will label by the index $i$, the probabilties represent the "chance" for this event to occur, expressed in percentage ($p_i \leq 1$).
-For exemple, considering rolling a dice, the possible results would be $i=\{1,2,3,4,5,6}$ and $p_i = 1/6$, for each $i$.
+As a very simple reminder, recall that for a discrete set of possible events, which we will label by the index $i$, the probabilties represent the "chance" for this event to occur, expressed in as fractions of one ($0 \leq p_i \leq 1$).
+For exemple, considering rolling a dice, the possible results would be $i\in \Omega = \{1,2,3,4,5,6}$ and $p_i = 1/6 \simeq 0.1667$, for each $i$ (in a more fancy way, we can call $\Omega$  can say that $p$, is a function, and more precisely as a measure, such that $p:\Omega \to [0,1]$, $i \to p_i$).

 Probability is also a highly subtle concept, which can be defined and introduced in a great number of way, with different level of abstraction and fundamental depth.
-Perhaps the simplest and most intuitive way to think of them, is the so-called **frequentist approach**, stating that if one could repeat a very large number of time $N$ a specific event (like rolling a dice), the probability of $i$ would be the fraction of the number of time $n_i$ that $i$ occured over $N$ that is:
+For a in depth introduction of this concept, you can have a look at our [measure theory lectures](../../maths/measure_theory/probability_space).
+For For now, perhaps the simplest and most intuitive way to think of them, is the so-called **frequentist approach**, stating that if one could repeat a very large number of time $N$ a specific event (like rolling a dice), the probability of $i$ would be the fraction of the number of time $n_i$ that $i$ occured over $N$ that is:

 $$p_i = \frac{n_i}{N}$$